wp-plugins/groupdocs-viewer-for-dot-net-html5-document-viewer/readme.txt

 Is this a free plugin?
 This plugin is free only for registered users of the GroupDocs.Viewer for .NET Library.
 In order to use the plugin, you need to buy a license first.
 We offer a free evaluation version of the library, so that you can test it before committing.
 For more details on the GroupDocs.Viewer for .NET Library, please <a href="http://groupdocs.com/dot-net/document-viewer-library" target="_blank">see the product page</a>.

-Where can I get detailed help?
-For detailed installation and usage instructions, please see <a href="put link here" rel="nofollow" target="_blank">the plugins' documentation page</a>.

 If you still have questions, please feel free to <a href="http://groupdocs.com/corporate/contact-us" rel="nofollow" target="_blank">contact us</a>!

 == Changelog ==